theopensourceway/guidebook/EDITORIAL.md

 ### To enter Draft Review

-- [ ] Drafted material adequately coresponds to proposed outline
+- [ ] Drafted material adequately corresponds to proposed outline
 - [ ] Author has indicated that draft is ready for review by an editor

 ### To enter Development Edit